Shrouq-Bioinformatics/Bioinformatics-Data-Visualization-Portfolio/README.md

 # Bioinformatics-Data-Visualization-Portfolio
-A collection of professional scientific charts, genomic plots, and data visualization samples for biological researc
+A collection of professional scientific charts, genomic plots, and data visualization samples for biological research